Automotive power distribution system

 Please choose a subcategory

-Power distribution is the controlled transport of energy via the Power Distribution System (PDS) from the sources to all kinds of loads in the vehicle.
+Automotive power distribution is the controlled transport of energy via the power distribution system from sources (e.g. battery, HV-LV DC-DC) to all kinds of loads in the vehicle.
+The power distribution system is therefore an essential part of the vehicle E/E architecture.

 Already a decade ago, engineers started to remove relays and fuses from the secondary power distribution.
-The most common approach has been to move reliability-critical functions to an Electronic Control Unit (ECU) such as the Body Control Module (BCM) where the clamp 30 (key-off) release and clamp 15 (key-on) functions are located.
-Replacing relays and fuses with semiconductors in this way increases the Power Distribution System reliability thanks to additional diagnostics and enhanced protection features.
+The most common approach has been to move reliability-critical functions to an electronic control unit (ECU) such as the automotive body control module (BCM) where the clamp 30 (key-off) release and clamp 15 (key-on) functions are located.
+Replacing relays and fuses with semiconductors in this way increases the power distribution system reliability thanks to additional diagnostics and enhanced protection features.

 Today, designers are challenged to: